slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Too busy pretending I'm occupied.'*

 boss ask employee to do x. employee resist, boss come back later after thinking about his resistance, maybe you can do something about

+on a meeting Do not share your opinion on possible solutions before asking for input from your team.

+low power people should speak fisrt: hierarchy and everybody the right to their opinion and not copying others' opinion. hierarchy with low power voices

+it focuses on how to do email faster instead of on how to do less email The best thing I did this year was to switch my default to “no” for all meetings.
+If I can’t say no, I schedule the meeting for the afternoon.
+If I have to do it in person, I make it close to my office.
 -->